 Canada’s navigable waters are also used for recreation, with fishing and tourism making significant contributions to our economy.

-The focus of the Navigation Protection Program is on protecting navigation in Canada’s busiest waterways used for commercial and recreational purposes.
+The focus of the NPP is on protecting navigation in Canada’s navigable waters used for commercial and recreational purposes.

 Requirements have changed

-Federal legislation protecting navigation was amended in 2012 and came into force in 2014.
-The requirements for notification have changed significantly.
-Anyone contemplating the construction of works in navigable waters should make sure they are familiar with the new requirements.
+The federal legislation protecting navigation was amended in 2018 and came into force in 2019.
+The requirements for application have changed significantly.
+Anyone contemplating the construction or placement of works in navigable waters should make sure they are familiar with these new requirements.